John Perkins (Royal Navy officer)

-John Perkins (died 27 January 1812), nicknamed Jack Punch, was a British Royal Navy officer.
-Perkins was perhaps the first mixed race commissioned officer in the Royal Navy.
-He rose from obscurity to be a successful ship's captain in the Georgian Royal Navy.
-He captained a 10-gun schooner during the American War of Independence and in a two-year period captured at least 315 enemy ships.
+Captain John Perkins (died 27 January 1812), nicknamed Jack Punch, was a Royal Navy officer who served in the American War of Independence and French Revolutionary and Napoleonic Wars.
+The first Black officer in the British navy, he rose from obscurity to enjoy a successful naval career in which he captured at least 315 enemy ships.

-Later in his career, Perkins acted for the navy as a spy and undertook missions to Cuba and Saint-Domingue (modern day Haiti).
-At the start of the slave revolt in Saint-Domingue, he was captured in Cap-Français and sentenced to death for supplying the rebel slaves with weapons.
+Later in his career, Perkins acted as a spy for the Royal Navy and undertook missions to Cuba and Saint-Domingue.
+At the start of the Haitian Revolution, he was captured in Cap-Français and sentenced to death for supplying the rebel slaves with weapons, but British pressure forced French colonial authorities to release him.

-After his rescue, he was promoted to commander in 1797 and then to post-captain in 1800.
-Perkins went on to cause an international incident with Denmark when he fired on two of their ships during peacetime.
-Toward the end of his career, he participated in the capture of the islands of Saint Eustatia and Saba from the French.
-Perkins also attacked a 74-gun ship-of-the-line with a 32-gun frigate.
+After his rescue, he was promoted to commander in 1797 and then to captain in 1800.
+Perkins went on to cause an international incident with Denmark when he fired on two Danish warships during peacetime.
+Toward the end of his career, Perkins participated in the capture of the islands of Sint Eustatius and Saba from the French.
+He resigned from the British navy in 1804 and settled down in Jamaica where he died in 1812.